rudderlabs/rudder-sdk-js/packages/analytics-js-integrations/README.md

 ## License

-This project is licensed under the terms of the Elastic License 2.0.
-Please see the [LICENSE.md](LICENSE.md) file for license rights and limitations.
-We recommend that you review the license terms to understand the permissions and restrictions that apply.
+This project is licensed under the Elastic License 2.0.
+See the [LICENSE.md](LICENSE.md) file for details.
+Review the license terms to understand your permissions and restrictions.

 If you have any questions about licensing, please [contact us](#contact-us) or refer to the [official Elastic licensing](https://www.elastic.co/licensing/elastic-license) page.